-If you have enabled call waiting for your station (PROG/HELP 3 1) and a second call comes in while you are on another, you'll hear a tone in your earpiece and the bottom line of your display will indicate that a second call is waiting.
-You can ignore the call waiting and it will be transferred to the mailbox (or other destination set by the Installer).
+If you have enabled call waiting for your station (PROGRAM 3 1) and a second call comes in while you are on another, you'll hear a tone in your earpiece and the bottom line of your display will indicate that a second call is waiting.
+You can ignore the call waiting and it will be transferred to mailbox 501 (or other destination set by the Installer).

-To toggle between the two calls on a 24-Key Feature Phone, press FLASH.
-To drop either call, press RELEASE while connected to the call to be dropped: this disconnects the call and automatically reconnects you to the other call.
+To toggle between the two calls on a 48 or 24-Key Feature Phone, press FLASH.
+To drop either call, press RELEASE while connected to the call to be dropped: this disconnects the call and automatically re-connects you to the other call.